mkorthof/ost2pst/Examples/README.md

 ## How to run the Examples?

-All the examples are arranged in src folder and any modern IDE like IntelliJ IDEA, Eclipse, Netbeans etc can import the source folder easily.
-Visit our [documentation website](http://www.aspose.com/docs/display/emailjava/How+to+Run+the+Examples) for more details.
+Clone or Download the ZIP and extract the contents to your local hard drive.
+This project uses Maven build system and can be opened in any modern IDE like IntelliJ IDEA, Eclipse or NetBeans.
+For more details, visit our [documentation website](http://www.aspose.com/docs/display/emailjava/How+to+Run+the+Examples).